-Harmful algal blooms in freshwater generally consist of visible patches of cyanobacteria, also called blue-green algae (BGA).
+Harmful algal blooms in freshwater generally consist of visible patches of cyanobacteria, also called blue-green algae.
 Cyanobacteria are naturally present in low numbers in most marine and freshwater systems.
 Under certain conditions, including adequate nutrient (e.g., phosphorus) availability, warm temperatures, and calm winds, cyanobacteria may multiply rapidly and form blooms that are visible on the surface of the affected waterbody.
 Several types of cyanobacteria can produce toxins and other harmful compounds that can pose a public health risk to people and animals through ingestion, skin contact, or inhalation.
-The NYSDEC has produced this HABs Action Plan to minimize the potential for HABs to occur and avoid the effects that HABs can have on both the users of Lake George and its resident plants and animals.